abhineetz/JavaAlgoAndDSPrep/README.md

 - BinaryTreeMaxElement - Find max element in a binary tree.
 - BinaryTreeSearchElement - Search and element in a binary tree.
 - BinaryTreeInsertElement - Insert an element in a binary tree.
+- BinaryTreeSize - Size of the Binary tree.